flathub/com.valvesoftware.Steam/.github/ISSUE_TEMPLATE/game_issue.md

 ---
-name: Bug report about game issues
+name: Bug report about issues with games
-about: This report type is speficically meant or issues with games
+about: Please use this same template for requesting Dbus access for games

 ---